microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/IActorRuntime/OnActorHalted.md

 # IActorRuntime.OnActorHalted event

-Callback that is fired when an actor has halted.
+Callback that is fired when an actor has halted and the runtime has stopped managing it.

 ```csharp
 public event OnActorHaltedHandler OnActorHalted;